acaorizondo/LittleLemonRestaurant/README.md

 # LittleLemonRestaurant
-Capstone project course of the back-end developer specialization
+Capstone project course of the back-end developer specialization.

+Build using DjangoRestFramework